fkrauer/COVID-19/README.md

 ## What are these data?
 These are cumulative and incident cases and deaths of COVID-19 in China at province-level.
 Digitized from WHO sitreps with tabula.
 The data is partially checked, but there may still be errors.
 The date is the date of the last update (6 pm MEZ/CET).
 Please alert me if you find inconsistencies or data entry errors.
 I will update this dataset periodically.

 Please note that WHO changed the table outline on March 2.
 Deaths or incident cases for the country-level dataset prior to this date are not yet in the dataset, because they had merged multiple numbers in the same column, which cannot be extracted nicely with tabula.
 I haven't had the time yet to update this.
 If anyone wants to do this, please contact me.
 The cumulative confirmed cases are registered completely from the start though.
+If you want to get the incident numbers for each day, you have to diff the cumulative cases.

 ## How did I make the dataset?